-39 Is there an optional tonnage tax exempting vessel owners from tax on income?
+Is there an optional tonnage tax exempting vessel owners from tax on income?

 In addition to the standard corporation tax rules in the UK, there is a separate tonnage tax regime into which companies operating qualifying ships that are strategically and commercially managed in the UK can elect.
 Those who elect into the regime pay tax based on the net tonnage of the ships operated rather than by reference to the profits earned from such operations.
 The result is a very low effective rate of tax.

-An election into the tonnage tax regime has a minimum duration of 10 years, and must be made within one year of the date that a qualifying company first operates qualifying ships in the UK.
-Tonnage tax was formally a 'state aid' as defined by the European Commission.
-Following the expiry of the Brexit transition period on 31 December 2020, HMRC have clarified that it will now be classified as a subsidy.
-Subsidy guidance is still being considered by HMRC, and so current guidelines continue to apply meaning the tonnage tax regime is not yet effected by the UK's departure from the EU.
+Following the end of the Brexit transition period, certain reforms to the UK tonnage tax came into force on 1 April 2022 including to: